codenotary/codenotary.io/pages/blog/linux-for-s-390-performance-monitoring-using-opvizor.md

 ## Telegraf configuration and first container start

 Before starting the container, please make sure that you changed the config/telegraf.conf file according to your needs.
-Opvizor Performance Analyzer customers can always start with our existing linux template files:
+CNIL Metrics and Logs customers can always start with our existing linux template files:

 ![Performance Analyzer Linux telegraf.conf](/images/blog/linuxconfig.png)